Skip to main content Skip to menu Skip to footer

 Thomas Lee

-Associate Adjunct Professor | Research Scientist, Haas School of Business
+Associate Adjunct Professor of Operations and Information Technology Management, Haas School of Business

 headshot of Thomas Lee